-Once again the best way to prepare you for the Six C's is to take advantage of the Pre-C and ask for a free pre-inspection Consultation with a CDPH representative.
-Consultations can be requested by calling CDPH at 312-747-FOOD (312-747-3663).
+The best way to prepare you for the Six C's is to take advantage and ask for a free preinspection Consultation with a CDPH representative.
+Consultations can be requested by calling CDPH at 312-746-8030.

 Avoid the Common Reasons for a "Fail" Grade